 1. Power must get to the coils.
 The power could fail to get there because there isn’t any power due to a dead battery or poor connections.
 The kill switch (on some models) could fail and kill it all of the time.
 Any of many wires leading to the ignition system could fail.

 2. It must get through the 2 coils.
 If the primary winding of either coil fails, then no power will get through.
-The short jumper wire fails to make contact, then power fails to get through.
+If the short jumper wire fails to make contact, then power fails to get through.

 3. It must be “switched” on and off after the coils.
 That is the function of the points.

 Here are the steps to see which of the three have the failure.
 I don’t perform them in the order of likelihood, but in the order of simplicity.
 Your battery must be able to run the headlights to be able to have enough current to operate the ignition system.
 If you doubt your battery, then use another source of 12 volts.
 You may “jump” from a car battery to your BMW motorcycle safely.
 When I say “safe” I mean to the electrics of both the car and bike.
 You may be a klutz and burn a hole in the frame, or your hide, but that is under your control, not mine.
 Also, there is no chance of electrocution.

 1. My first test is to hook up a plug to one of the spark plug wires.
 Lay it on the head and crank, or turn the engine over.
 It should show a spark at the plug.
 This only tells you if the system is completely dead.
 A really healthy spark is blue/purple in color.
 A red/yellow spark is a weak one and may not allow the engine to run properly, or at all.
 No spark, or weak spark, proceed with testing.

 2. I would remove the front engine cover only after disconnecting the battery ground wire.
 I would rotate the engine until the points are closed.
 Reattach the battery ground wire for this test.
 With the ignition switch “ON” I would use my finger to lift the points open.
 You should see a spark at the test plug(s).
 If not, proceed.